BeefreeSDK/beefree-sdk-docs/server-side-options/storage-options/connect-your-file-storage-system.md

 When the user clicks on the *keep* or *replace* buttons, a new upload request is sent to the FSP with the `conflict_strategy` field set to `keep` or `replace`.

-Any other error code, e.g., `3401`, will be considered as a failure and will be shown to the user with the usual toast.
+**Don't manage the filename conflict**:
+The FSP must return a `3401` error code to instruct the Builder to show a toast to the user, and now dialog to prompt the user.

 ## **Upload operation notes**